Rolesville COVID-19 Update

 Changes to Town Services

 - Town Hall.
 The Town Hall lobby is open to the public from 8am-12pm and again from 2pm-5pm.
-The payment dropbox on the exterior of the building is open 24/7.
-Residents are encouraged to use the dropbox and to check Raleigh Water and Wake County Tax Administration for methods of electronic payment.
+The payment drop box on the exterior of the building is open 24/7.
+Residents are encouraged to use the drop box and to check Raleigh Water and Wake County Tax Administration for methods of electronic payment.
 The only public entrance to Town Hall is through the main lobby.
-Appointments are recommended for face-to-face interactions with staff, and we ask that unvaccinated residents continue to wear face masks indoors (as required by state guidelines).
+Appointments are recommended for face-to-face interactions with staff, and face masks are required inside the building.

 - Police Department.
 The Police Department lobby is open to the public from 8am-12pm and again from 2pm-5pm.
-The medicine dropbox is available in the lobby.
+The medicine drop box is available in the lobby.
 Citizens are encouraged to continue reporting non-emergency incidents through the online reporting service.
 As they have throughout the COVID-19 response, the Police Department maintains the necessary staffing levels to safeguard the well-being of the community.
 If you have an emergency, please call 911.
+Face masks are required inside the Police Department.

 - Parks and Greenways.
 Parks and greenways (including restrooms and playgrounds) are open to the public.
-Park shelter rentals have resumed, and Community Center rentals will resume June 1, 2021.
+Park shelter and Community Center rentals have resumed.

 - Programs and Events.
 Fall athletics planned, following the most current CDC recommendations for safety.
 Select parks and recreation programs, classes, and special events are currently being offered, registration is required for all programs.
 The Town also offers virtual programming.